Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

+The mixing time, in contrast, is twice the time point at which $P(y(t),t)$ is for the first time statistically identical to $P^*(y)$.
+Usually, this is defined as the first time point at which the total variational distance is less than a threshold $\varepsilon$~\cite{levin2017markov}, i.e.,

+where $\inf$ is the infimum of the set of all time points $t$ at which the total variational distance $\beta(t)$ is less than the threshold $\varepsilon$.
+For simplicity, here we will use $\varepsilon = 1/4$ as a threshold.
+This exact value is most often used in Markov Chains to track the convergence to the steady state~\cite{aldous2002reversible,hsu2015mixing,wolfer2019estimating,wolfer2020mixing}.
+Additionally, this choice leads to approximate equivalence between the Mixing time and the Relaxation time in the theoretical model that we study (see~\ref{sec:rgbm-numerical-mixing-time}).
+We nevertheless stress out that other thresholds, which may lead either to more restrictive or loose definitions for mixing, can also be used in practice.

-Any statistical measure that is derived from the properties of $\beta(t)$ can be interpreted as a measure for the degree of mixing within an economy.
-In this work, as an example for a such measure, we consider the reciprocal of the rate of convergence, $r$, towards the steady state distribution, $P^*(y)$, i.e., \be r = - \lim_{t \to \infty} \frac{1}{t} \log \beta(t). \ee $1/r$ is also known as the \textit{relaxation time} towards the steady state distribution.
-It is naturally measured in years and it provides a characteristic timescale over which individuals mix into the wealth distribution.
-In the coffee analogy, the relaxation time would quantify the time required for the milk to blend with the coffee.
-This enables the measure to be used for appropriate comparison between different time periods and economies.
-The relationship between the relaxation time and mobility is intuitive.
-That is, when the relaxation time is short relative to a relevant window of observation, then there is high wealth mobility and strong mixing.
-Slow relaxation times are interpreted as indicating low mobility and weak mixing.
-More importantly, when the mixing time is infinite, then wealth is not a mixing observable, but this does not mean that there is no mobility.
-A similar measure based on wealth transition matrices, which satisfies normalization properties, was studied in \citep{Shorrocks1978}.
+Both measures are naturally measured in years and provide a characteristic timescale over which individuals mix into the wealth distribution.
+In the coffee analogy, they would quantify the time required for the milk to blend with the coffee.
+This enables the measures to be used for appropriate comparison between different time periods and economies.
+The relationship between these two measures and mobility is intuitive.
+That is, when the relaxation time or the mixing time is short relative to a relevant window of observation, then there is high wealth mobility and strong mixing.
+Slow relaxation and mixing times are interpreted as indicating low mobility and weak mixing.
+More importantly, when the relaxation time and mixing time are infinite, then wealth is not a mixing observable, but this does not mean that there is no mobility.

-Quantifying the relaxation time in empirical systems, in which the process governing the wealth dynamics is known, can be done easily by studying the spectral properties of the process (see~\Sref{relax-time-rgbm}).
-The estimation of this measure in situations when the wealth dynamics are unknown, though, is more complicated, but approximations are possible.
-We show how to construct them in~\ref{sec:relax-time-empirical-method} and~\ref{sec:rgbm-numerical-mixing-time}.